-Consumption of SF6 in laboratories covers two purposes:
+Consumption of SF6 in laboratories covers following purposes:

-- Plasma erosion in connection with the manufacture of microchips in clean-room laboratories - Analysis purposes to a limited extend.
+- Plasma erosion in connection with the manufacture of microchips in clean-room laboratories

+- Analytical purposes to a limited extend

+- Particle accelerators

+- Radiotherapy

+- Electronic microscopes

-The emission is calculated to 0.7 tonnes SF6 in 2014 and it was primary for plasma erosion purpose.
-The emission is 100 % release during consumption and estimated to 16 400 tonnes CO2 equivalents.
+The emission is calculated to approx. 0.7 tonnes SF6 in 2016.
+The emission is 100 % release during consumption and estimated to 15 390 tonnes of $CO_2$ equivalents.
+Aarhus University/DTU is the only entity in Denmark using SF6 in particle accelerators and electronic microscopes.